 The East Midlands, North West and South East saw slight declines, with prices dropping in those areas by no more than 1%.

-Average monthly rent across UK regions throughout 2020.
+Average monthly rent across UK regions since January 2020.

-Average void periods in days across UK regions throughout 2020.
+Average void periods in days across UK regions since January 2020.

-Average tenant salary across UK regions throughout 2020.
+Average tenant salary across UK regions since January 2020.